FloRich/uni-due-visual-study-planer/README.md

 1. You can see all the possible information for the subject that you've selected on the previous page (Course Selection)
 2. You can remove a subject that you don't want to have the information about and can do the opposite as well

-# Tools/technologies and Libraries used
+# Tools/technologies and libraries used

 * HTML
 * Javascript